kapouer/matchdom/README.md

 ### complex types (from plugins)

-- filter: checks the parameter is a filter name
+- filter: an array, first parameter must be a filter name
 - path: converts parameter to a path array
 - date: try new Date(val), return null if not a date, accepts 'now'
 - array: wrap non-array-like values into an array